 One of the most common mistakes we see in medical inadmissibility cases is the decision not to challenge the health or social service excessive demand filing and trying to mitigate and instead seeking humanitarian and compassionate (H&C) relief.
 Although H&C relief can be effective in certain cases in many cases it is not necessary nor the best strategy to overcome the initial medical inadmissibility finding.

 We have successfully helped to prepare mitigation plans for so many different medical conditions over several decades and some of the more common conditions we deal with for both children and adults include:

 - Chronic Kidney Disease

-Don’t wait until your immigration visa is refused.
+Do not wait until your immigration visa is refused.
 Instead, be proactive.
 If you or your dependent family member has a medical condition, contact us to discuss.
+If one of your immediate family members is medically inadmissible you and your whole family may be too!
 Timing is critical as steps can be taken before a decision is made to alter the outcome.
-At Bellissimo Law Group PC we have litigated medical immigration cases right to the Supreme Court and are responsible for most the cases that have shaped this area of law.
-This area of law is extremely complex and good advocacy can be the difference so ensure you are well represented.
 Please click below to read what our client’s whom we have assisted with medical cases say.